Quantum Approximation Optimization Algorithm for the Trellis based Viterbi Decoding of Classical Error Correcting Codes: Appendix

 where $\ket{E_m}_i$ are the eigenstates of $H_m$ and $a_i$ are the coefficients.
 Also $\ket{\psi_{in}} \in \mathcal{C}$.
 Now the operator $U_m = e^{-i\beta H_m}$ essentially is the time evolution operator, with $\beta$ as the time parameter.
 We can express the state after the operation of $U_m$ as:

 Any exponential of a matrix can be expressed as a power series expansion,

 This power series converges for certain power of the Hamiltonian.
 Now as $\ket{\psi_{in}}$ is not an eigenstate of $H_m$.
-Eq. \ref{eq:a_psibeta} can not be expressed in a closed form.
+Eq. \ref{eq:a_psibeta} cannot be expressed in a closed form.
 But $\ket{E_m}_i$ are eigenstates of the Hamiltonian $H_m$ thus,

 where ${E_m}_i$ is the eigenvalue of $H_m$ corresponding to the eigenstate $\ket{E_m}_i$.
 Now we can use all these tools to show why both the time evolution unitary and the corresponding hermitian has the same mapping.
 According to Theorem \ref{theorem_mixer}, $H_m\ket{\psi_{in}} \in \mathcal{C}$.
-As the codespace of linear block code is linear, following Eq. \ref{eq:a_psiin} it is obvious that ${E_m}_i \in \mathcal{C}$.
+As the linear block code is linear, following Eq. \ref{eq:a_psiin} it is obvious that ${E_m}_i \in \mathcal{C}$.
 Now using Eq. \ref{eq:ue} and completeness of the eigenstates of $H_m$ in Eq. \ref{eq:a_psibeta}, we have

 Eq. \ref{eq:append_last} proves that $\psi(\beta) \in \mathcal{C}$.
 Expressing the initial state as a superposition of the eigenstates $H_m$ only adds phases into the corresponding terms in the superposition when $U_m$ is applied to it.
 Thus, the unitary $U_m$ and the Hamiltonian $H_m$ have the same mapping on states.